-Content-centric SEO is content designed specifically to answer the questions and needs of your target audience.
-Discover how top brands use it to drive high-converting traffic, and how you can do the same.
+Content-centric SEO is content specifically designed to answer the questions and needs of your target audience.
+Discover how top brands use it to drive high-converting traffic, and learn how you can do the same.

-There are many things to consider when optimizing your website for SEO.
+There are so many elements to consider when optimizing your website for SEO, from on-page formatting and off-page profiles to technical SEO on the back-end of your site.

-What is content-centric SEO?
-We’ll explain its benefits for your digital marketing strategy and how to create content that drives traffic, clicks, and conversions.
+Below, you’ll find the benefits of content-centric SEO for your digital marketing strategy, see examples of how other companies leverage it successfully, and learn how to create content that drives traffic, clicks, and conversions.

 What is content-centric SEO?